zowe/docs-site/docs/user-guide/configure-zowe-ha-server.md

 Before starting ZWESLSTC, you need to perform the following steps in PROCLIB member `ZWESLSTC`:

 1. Set the parameter `INSTANCE_DIR` to the location (fully qualified path) of the Zowe instance directory that contains the `zowe.yaml` configuration file.
-2. Update the STEPLIB DD statement with the location of the load library that contains the load module `ZWELNCH`.
+2. Update the STEPLIB DD statement with the location of the Zowe load library (default: HLQ.PREFIX.SZWEAUTH) that contains the load module `ZWELNCH`.

 ### Procedure